ivanpgdata/ivanpgdata/README.md

 #### ↕️ MQTT BROKER PROJECT ([Public](https://github.com/ivanpgdata/MQTT))

-This project implements an MQTT Publisher and Subscriber using Python and the `paho-mqtt` library, deployed with Docker utilizing the `eclipse-mosquitto:1.4.8` image as the MQTT broker.
+This project implements an MQTT Publisher and Subscriber, deployed with Docker utilizing the eclipse-mosquitto image as the MQTT broker.
 The Publisher sends messages to a specified topic, while the Subscriber listens and processes these messages.
 The project demonstrates effective communication between devices or applications using the MQTT protocol.

 #### 🛠 EXERCISES ([Public](https://github.com/ivanpgdata/Exercises))